AksanDotDev/discord.py_workshop/part_1.md

 ### 1.1.3 Running the Bot

-Now we're goign to use a common Python pattern to ensure that the bot is only ever initialised once in the main thread.
+Now we're going to use a common Python pattern to ensure that the bot is only ever initialised once in the main thread.
 This checks if the code is being invoked or somehow imported and only executes when we invoke the code, we then simply load the key from the file and then run the bot with this and reconnect set to true.

 ```Python